Things to do in Singapore

 Every country has its outstanding and special attractions.
 Goway has selected its top 11 things to do in Singapore (not in any particular order) for you to enjoy on your visit to this destination.

 Not only is this perhaps the epicentre of the city on a Singapore vacation but it is also the centre for shopping, restaurants, cafes, art galleries, movie theatres and other general entertainment venues.
-There are 47 shopping malls over a distance of 1.5 kilometres/1 mile.
+There are 47 shopping malls over a distance of 1.5 kilometres/1 miles.
 Shops range from small boutiques to name stores such as H & M, Zara etc. For bargains, it is better to do your purchasing in other districts such as Little India and Chinatown.
 Orchard Road is always teeming with life both day and night.

 Clarke Quay and Boat Quay